Vinograd-j/Vinograd-j/README.md

 Hi 👋 My name is Egor
 =====================

-I am involved in Java development.
-Sometimes I use C++
+I am involved in network development and I also love creating games.
+I write in Java and C++.

 ### Considering